abhimanyu911/C147_247_project/README.md

 A repository to centralize the collaboration and version the code for our group project toward EC ENGR C147/247: Neural Networks and Deep Learning.

-More details about the environment and startup will be provided as and when the Project details are uploaded and progress is made !
+More details about the environment and startup will be provided as and when the project details are uploaded and progress is made !